 We all know that television and electronic games are dumbing down the minds of this present generation; we don’t need another book on that subject.
-It was the subtitle of this book that caught my attention: Rediscovering Passion and Wonder.
+It was the subtitle of Still Bored in a Culture of Entertainment that caught my attention: Rediscovering Passion and Wonder.
 Winters offers more than a mandate to turn off the TV.
 He gives theological reasons for doing so.

 The gist of the book is that when we are focused on the pursuit of our own pleasures, we miss the greatest pleasures of all that come from contemplating the beauty and majesty of our Creator.
 As we focus on Him, purposely setting aside the many distractions this world affords, we discover new meaning and purpose.
 Boredom is not an option.